Kids Bike Components PART 1 - selecting Framesets and Cranksets

 BB selection is a balance between both considerations - Q-Factor and Chainline.
 Often just inboard of the the middle sprocket is good to achieve the minimum Q-factor, however the style of riding has an influence.
 If the bike will see plenty of climbing, then a chainline slightly inboard of the centre sprocket would be fine, but for a road bike seeing lots of fast pedalling in high gears, a chainline slightly outboard of the centre sprocket would be sensible.

-U8-U12’s need child-specific cranks and often the answer comes from the BMX world, were manufacturers tend to produce cranks in a wide range of lengths.
-We tend to work on a formula of 10%+5mm, to allow for future growth.
-For example, we would usually specify a 150mm long crank for a 145cm tall U12 rider.
-Keen parents may insist on a 145mm crank, which is fine too.
+U8-U12’s need child-specific cranks and often the answer comes from the BMX world, where manufacturers tend to produce cranks in a range of lengths.
+We tend to work on a formula of 10% +5mm, to allow for future growth.
+For example, we would usually specify a 145mm long crank for a 140cm tall U12 rider.

 Top Tips: Crank Length (cm) = Height (cm)/10 + 0.5cm.
-Use as narrow a Q-factor as the chainline will take!
-We use Promax or Sinz cranks with 107.5mm bottom brackets for smaller riders and 113.5mm bottom brackets for larger riders.
+Use as narrow a Q-factor as the chainline will take.
+We use HUPcc cranks with 107.5mm bottom brackets for smaller riders and 113.5mm bottom brackets for larger riders.